aelhak/nltmr/README.md

 This page contains the R analysis code used for the paper and the example analysis dataset, the files are described below:

-**data_setup.R**: load and combine the three cohort datasets and harmonise the variable names for analysis.
+**data_setup.R**: script used to load and combine the three cohort datasets and harmonise the variable names for analysis.

 **polynomials_example.R**: fit LME models with linear and polynomial functions (Fig 1).